google/WebFundamentals/src/content/en/updates/2018/04/nic66.md

 project_path: /web/_project.yaml
 book_path: /web/updates/_book.yaml
-description: What's new in Chrome 65 for developers?
+description: What's new in Chrome 66 for developers?

 {# wf_published_on: 2018-04-17 #}
-{# wf_updated_on: 2018-04-17 #}
+{# wf_updated_on: 2018-04-18 #}
 {# wf_featured_image: /web/updates/images/generic/new-in-chrome.png #}
 {# wf_tags: chrome66,new-in-chrome,cssom #}
-{# wf_featured_snippet: Chrome 66 makes CSS manipulation easier with the new CSS Typed Model Object, access to the clipboard is now asynchronous, and there’s a new rendering context for canvas elements.
+{# wf_featured_snippet: Chrome 66 makes CSS manipulation easier with the new CSS Typed Model Object, access to the clipboard is now asynchronous, there’s a new rendering context for canvas elements, and a better way to process Audio using JavaScript.
 Let’s dive in and see what’s new for developers in Chrome 66! #}
 {# wf_blink_components: N/A #}

 # New in Chrome 66 {: .page-title }